AnthonyPAlicea/anthonyalicea/blog/understanding-react-compiler.md

 ## Dive Deeper
+If you found this blog post helpful, you might be interested in doing a similar deep dive across all of React's features in my 16.5 hour course **<a href="https://understandingreact.com">Understanding React</a>**.
+You get lifetime access, all source code, and a certificate of completion.

 I read every line of React's source code, and then every line of React Compiler's source code.
 Why?
 So I could explain React from the internals level, under-the-hood.

 I find that most devs using React have an inaccurate mental model of how it works, which greatly impacts how they build and debug React-based applications.
 But you <em>can</em> understand React deeply.

-If you found this blog post helpful, you might be interested in doing a similar deep dive across all of React's features in my 16.5 course <a href="https://understandingreact.com">Understanding React</a>.
-You get lifetime access, all source code, and a certificate of completion.

 New content on React 19 features and React Compiler is coming to the course, free to students who are already enrolled.
-I invite you to <a href="https://understandingreact.com">enroll now</a> and join me on a journey of, not imitating, but understanding.
+I invite you to **<a href="https://understandingreact.com">enroll now</a>** and join me on a journey of, not imitating, but understanding.

 -- Tony